 We promote marriage as the best foundation for stable family life, benefitting adults, children and wider society.

 Schools should teach the facts about marriage and its rationale.
-The tax and benefits system should recognise marriage and ensure that it is never penalised.
+The tax and benefits system should recognise and incentivise marriage and ensure that it is never penalised.
 SFP MSPs would exercise cultural leadership by promoting marriage in the media, the debating chamber and through special events.

 Steps to make the legal process of divorce easier undermine the status of marriage as a solemn, lifelong commitment.